ping-edward-mike/ping-edward-mike/README.md

 > CCNA Certified 1st Line IT Support | IT Infrastructure Enthusiast

 I am passionate about supporting end users, managing IT infrastructure, and ensuring smooth operations in Windows environments.
-I am actively seeking a 1st Line IT Support role while building hands-on experience in networking, windows server and endpoint management.
+I am actively seeking a **1st Line IT Support/Junior Network Engineer** role while building hands-on experience in networking, windows server and endpoint management.

 ---